American Civil Liberties Union: Police misconduct

-The ACLU regularly tackled police misconduct issues, starting with the 1932 case Powell v.
-Alabama (right to an attorney), and including 1942's Betts v.
-Brady (right to an attorney), and 1951's Rochin v.
-California (involuntary stomach pumping).
-In the late 1940s, several ACLU local affiliates established permanent committees to address policing issues.
 During the 1950s and 1960s, the ACLU was responsible for substantially advancing the legal protections against police misconduct.
-In 1958, the Philadelphia affiliate was responsible for causing the City of Philadelphia to create the nation's first civilian police review board.
-In 1959, the Illinois affiliate published the first report in the nation, Secret Detention by the Chicago Police which documented unlawful detention by police.
+(Note: In 1958, the Philadelphia affiliate was responsible for causing the City of Philadelphia to create the nation's first civilian police review board.
+In 1959, the Illinois affiliate published the first report in the nation, Secret Detention by the Chicago Police which documented unlawful detention by police.)
 Some of the most notable ACLU successes came in the 1960s when the ACLU prevailed in a string of cases limiting the power of police to gather evidence; in 1961's Mapp v.
 Ohio, the Supreme court required states to obtain a warrant before searching a person's home.
 The Gideon v.
 Wainwright decision in 1963 provided legal representation to indigents.
 In 1964, the ACLU persuaded the Court, in Escobedo v.
 Illinois, to permit suspects to have an attorney present during questioning.
 And, in 1966, Miranda v.
 Arizona federal decision required police to notify suspects of their constitutional rights, which was later extended to juveniles in the following year's in re Gault (1967) federal ruling.
-Although many law enforcement officials criticized the ACLU for expanding the rights of suspects, police officers also used the services of the ACLU.
+(Note: Although many law enforcement officials criticized the ACLU for expanding the rights of suspects, police officers also used the services of the ACLU.
 For example, when the ACLU represented New York City policemen in their lawsuit, which objected to searches of their workplace lockers.
-In the late 1960s, civilian review boards in New York City and Philadelphia were abolished, over the ACLU's objection.
+In the late 1960s, civilian review boards in New York City and Philadelphia were abolished, over the ACLU's objection.)